PX4/PX4-Devguide/flow_lidar_inav_setup.md

 * LPE_SNR_OFF_Z - Offset of sonar sensor from center of mass.
 * LPE_LDR_Z - Lidar standard deviation in meters.
 * LPE_LDR_Z_OFF -Offset of lidar from center of mass.

+### Autonomous Flight Parameters
+* LPE_LAT - The latitude associated with the (0,0) coordinate in the local frame.
+* LPE_LON - The longitude associated with the (0,0) coordinate in the local frame.
 *

 ## Inertial Navigation Extimator (INAV)

 INAV has a fixed gain matrix for correction and can be viewed as a steady state Kalman filter.
 It has the lowest computational cost of all position estimators.